As the world becomes increasingly uncertain, Canoo Inc. (GOEV) offers stability - The Dwinnex

 Ratios:

-For a better understanding of GOEV, let’s look at its different ratios.
+Our analysis of GOEV’s different ratios will help us gain a deeper understanding of the company.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.40 and its Current Ratio is at 0.40.
 In the meantime, Its Debt-to-Equity ratio is 0.00 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades